evnix/joomla-codoforum-sso/README.md

 Installation:

+1. Download/clone this repository.
+2. rename the folder joomla-codoforum-sso as com_codoforum
+3. zip/compress it as com_codoforum.zip
-1. Use the Joomla Installer to install this component.
+4. Use the Joomla Installer to install this component(zip file).

 Please provide any feedback or feature requests by emailing us at admin@codologic.com